-You must write and submit a reflection for every visit you have with your mentor; 14-16 during the first semester and 16-18 second semester.
-They must be submitted within 24 hours of each visit; however, don't wait that long and risk forgetting.
+You must write and submit a reflection for every visit you have with your mentor, whether they be regularly scheduled or make-up visits.
+All reflections must be submitted within 24 hours of the end of each visit; however, don't wait that long and risk forgetting.
 Figure out a system that works for you and stick to it.
-Start them on your phone in the last 10 minutes of your visit, continue them in the car on the way home (unless you're driving) and finish them as soon as you arrive home.
-The only exception to the 24-hour rule is if you work on Fridays; then, your reflections are due by 5:00 PM on the following Sunday.
+Start them on your phone in the last 10 minutes of your visit, and finish them as soon as you arrive home.
+The only exception to the 24-hour rule is if you work on Fridays; then, your reflections are due by 5:45 PM on the following Sunday.